HRoger/angularpresstheme/README.md

 * Cant go back from admin area to preview page/posts
 * Reactor menu dont disappear when set visibility to private or state to pending or draft
-* Bug Alo Newsletter confirmation page
 * When opening browser after some hours routing not working anymore

 VIII.
 Todo
 ==========

-* create redirect/publish html plugin

 >FIX BUGS

-* Responsive design: Build mobile site
 * Gmail and Youtube like routing
 * SEO with [PhantomJS](http://www.yearofmoo.com/2012/11/angularjs-and-seo.html)
 * Google Analytics and WP SlimStat plugin
 * Update to foundation 5
 * Update foundation components and shortcodes to boostrap-ui
+* Responsive design: Build mobile site
 * Comments form
 * Contact form
 * Splash Screen design